lenfree/restopos/README.md

 Restopos
 =======

-A resto POS that includes ordering, inventory
+A resto POS that includes ordering, inventory.
+This is configured with Codeship to run tests.

 Status: Work In Progress